 Insurance & ABA Therapy Pathway

 Navigating insurance for your child’s ABA services can feel overwhelming—but you don’t have to do it alone.
 At SuperStar ABA Center, we work directly with insurance providers, so families can stay focused on what matters most: supporting their child.
+Every U.S. state has laws that mandate health insurance plans to cover Autism-related services for children.
+The extent of these services varies by state.

 We accept coverage from most major insurance plans.
-Here’s how we help:

 -